chromazo/devops/Ansible/imp_ansible.md

 ## Error Handling in Ansible

 Error handling is a crucial part of automation scripts, ensuring that your playbooks can manage unexpected situations gracefully.
 Ansible provides several mechanisms for handling errors, including `ignore_errors`, `register`, `failed_when`, `block/rescue/always`, `retries`, and `until`.
-Let's delve into each of these concepts with examples.

 ### `ignore_errors`